The Pope on Ecological “Catastrophe … The Church is often the Only Hope”

 January 2011 Amendment: The following entry was originally written under a slight misapprehension as to the Holy Father’s words.
 In a British print journal, I had read the Pope say that in terms of the global climate crisis: The Church is the only hope.

-The quote had been taken from Light of the World – the new book-length interview with Benedict XVI.
+The quote was taken from Light of the World – the new book-length interview with Benedict XVI.
 Yet when I gained access to the book itself, I saw that the British paper had dropped the word “often”.

 This may yield a slightly different interpretation to the Pope’s words.
 I have thus changed the headline above by inserting the missing word.
 I have not revised the entry below – which reflects my original apprehension of the quote.

 However in a new entry here, I have apologised for my mistake and pondered how significant this single word is.
-I will also soon be posting the Pope’s exact words at length.
+I will also soon post the Pope’s exact words at length.
 The blog as originally written now follows:

 Something controversial this time.